seibelsh/sgamesolver/docs/source/interacting_with_the_solver.rst

     you need to ensure that these can be recreated (e.g. by keeping the script that defined the game and set any parameters.)

-Note that the created file is human readable and can be opened with any editor.
+Note that the created file is in plain-text and can be opened with any text editor.
-It contains a description field for comments or things to remember.
+It contains a description field where you can add comments or things to remember.

 Storing the path
 ----------------

-If path storing is enabled, the solver will keep a record of past states (updated after each successful step).
-This enables
+If you enable path storing, the solver will keep a record of past states (updated after each successful step).
+This allows

-(a) to return to any of the previous states later on; for example
+(a) to return to any of the recorded states later on; for example
     to adjust parameters and start again from there, if a difficult spot is encountered.

 (b) to later plot, analyze, or save the path the solver has taken.
-    This might be of interest in its own right (e.g. when anaylzing the QRE correpsondence of a game).
-It can also help with troubleshooting, as explained in SECTION.
+    This might be of interest in its own right (e.g. when analyzing the QRE correpsondence of a game).
+It can also help with identifying if the solver is stuck in a loop, as explained in section :doc:`troubleshooting </troubleshooting>`.

 Path storing has to be activated manually; this can be done any time after the solver has been set up: